 Taking AP Exams with Accommodations

 Students who wish to take an AP Exam with accommodations must receive College Board approval before the AP Exam ordering deadline — and it can take about seven weeks for an accommodations request to be processed.
-That’s why all documentation should be submitted no later than mid-February.
+That’s why all documentation should be submitted no later than mid-January.
 For this school year’s exact deadline, view the Calendar.

 Already Approved by SSD?